 The shorter your auto loan term, the higher your monthly payment will be but the less interest you’ll pay overall.
 That’s why it’s best to choose the shortest loan term you can afford.

 Your APR also affects your monthly payment amount.
 Car loans are secured by the vehicle itself, so your APR will generally be lower than with unsecured credit cards or personal loans.
 Still, approval is based on your credit history, credit score, and income/employment history.
-To get the best possible interest rate, check your credit score before applying and work on raising it if need be.
+To get the best auto loan interest rate, check your credit score before applying and work on raising it if need be.

 How To Get Approved for a Car loan